 Remember to look up local regulations and to periodically backfill the area you’re working to avoid leaving the beach heavily disturbed.

-Some Legends About Hag Stones
+A Note About Fake Hag Stones